C. Abdul Hakim: Early life

-C.Abdul Hakeem was born in North Arcot district of India in 1863 and at age of 21 he moved to the city of Madras in 1884 to join his father Siddique Hussain Sahib.
-Having picked up the ropes of business, he started in 1907 a small business in hides and skins but grew it to such an extent that he became a merchant prince and a major donor to charities.
-The best-known of charitable contributions is Siddique Sarai Mosque, the Muslim choultry opposite Central Station.
-His son Late C.Siddique (Named after his father) continued with philanthropic work.
+C. Abdul Hakeem was born in North Arcot district of India in 1863.
+At the age of 21, he moved to the city of Madras in 1884 to join his father Siddique Hussain Sahib.
+Having learned the ropes of business, he started a small trade in hides and skins in 1907 and grew it into a substantial commercial enterprise, becoming a leading merchant and a major donor to charitable causes.
+His son, Late C. Siddique, named after his grandfather, continued his philanthropic work after his death in 1938.

 Politics

-Hakim founded the Madras Provincial Muslim League in 1908.
-Later, he started the Muslim Progressive Party and served as its President.
-Hakim was appointed Sheriff of Madras in 1930 and elected to the Madras Legislative Assembly in 1937.
+Abdul Hakeem founded the Madras Provincial Muslim League in 1908.
+He later founded and served as President of the Muslim Progressive Party.
+He was appointed Sheriff of Madras in 1930 and was elected to the Madras Legislative Assembly in 1937 from North Madras.